BhrKrv2211/Calculator-repo/README.md

 # Calculator

-Just a bsic ocnsole application made in c++
+Just a basic ocnsole application made in c++